Alcinzal/UnamWebPanelPlus/README.md

 > [!CAUTION]
 > I have not updated this fork in quite a while and, unfortunately, do not plan to update it anytime soon.
 Additionally, I have been informed of a bug in my version of this panel: countries do not display correctly if you are not using Cloudflare for hosting.
 >
-> I therefore recommend that everyone use the original [UnamWebPanel](https://github.com/UnamSanctam/UnamWebPanel) instead.
+> There might also be other bugs I am unaware of.
+Therefore, I recommend that everyone use the original [UnamWebPanel](https://github.com/UnamSanctam/UnamWebPanel) instead.

 <img src="https://github.com/Alcinzal/UnamWebPanelPlus/blob/master/UnamWebPanelPlus.png?raw=true">